toomuchvoltage/HighOmega-public/README.md

-# SauRay<sup>TM</sup> for vkQuake2
+# SauRay<sup>TM</sup> for CS:GO (via IPC through SourceMod)

-This is a branch of HighOmega hosting [SauRay<sup>TM</sup>](http://sauray.tech) for [our vkQuake2 flavor](https://github.com/toomuchvoltage/SauRay/tree/master/vkQuake2).
+This is a branch of HighOmega hosting [SauRay<sup>TM</sup>](http://sauray.tech) for [our CS:GO SourceMod plugin](https://github.com/toomuchvoltage/SauRay/tree/master/CSGO).
 Please note that SauRay<sup>TM</sup> branches of this repository -- such as this -- only contain implementation details relevant to the associated game.

 If you are unfamiliar with SauRay<sup>TM</sup>, please read [our technical brief](http://toomuchvoltage.com/pub/sauray_techbrief/sauray_techbrief.pdf) or visit [our website](http://sauray.tech).